lmy168/pc-rrt-star/README.md

 # Quick Start
 Clone this repository on a Windows system that has MATLAB installed.
 Open this project folder with MATLAB R2016a.
-Execute the main script main9 or main12.
+Execute the main script main12.

+Due to initial data caching, if you encounter any anomalies during the first run, simply restart the program.

 # Parameter Settings